Empower Your Startup with an HR Checklist: 9 Valuable Steps

 An HR department can help you establish policies before complaints occur, so you'll be ready to handle them.
 Prepare to address any employee concerns by outlining your business’s standard of conduct, creating a plan to address issues, and establishing a system for gathering employee feedback.

 Along with addressing employee concerns, you should take an individualized approach to employee engagement to maintain relationships.
-Following up once a year isn’t going to cut it, and if you don’t consider employee engagement and satisfaction, you will end up with employees who are disengaged from their work.
-Employees need to know their purpose in your organization, find meaning in their work, and gain skills to do their jobs well.
+Following up once a year isn’t going to cut it, and if you don’t consider employee engagement and satisfaction, you’ll end up with employees who are disengaged from their work.

 7. Introduce Performance Management Processes

-When you’re just starting up your new business, training employees and evaluating their performance may not be your top priority.
-An important part of setting up an HR department in a startup is making sure you are allowing employees to grow and develop their skills and providing them with appropriate feedback for improvement.
-This can be accomplished by keeping personnel files and establishing a performance evaluation process.
+When you’re just starting up your new business, training employees and evaluating their performance may not be top of mind, but important part of setting up an HR department in a startup is making sure you are allowing employees to grow and develop their skills and providing them with appropriate feedback for improvement.

 8. Prepare for Audits